yenesey/sqlite-tree-store/README.md

 # SQLite Tree Store
 ## A simple document store over SQLite
 This module is suitable when you need:
-- a simple schema-less store for quick prototyping (like "mongo on minimals")
+- a simple schema-less store for quick prototyping (like "minimal mongo")
 - to store config data in SQLite instead of .json files
 - combined store of document (tree) & relational data models